Welcome to Queen Elizabeth Park

 Locations of the wetland systems in Queen Elizabeth Park

-Additionally, the complimentary in-channel works proposed will help Biodiversity Action Plan species* like Brown Trout that benefit from increased marginal vegetation, which provides food and refuge opportunities as well as the addition of gravel for spawning.
+Additionally, the complimentary in-channel works will help Biodiversity Action Plan species* like Brown Trout that benefit from increased marginal vegetation, which provides food and refuge opportunities as well as the addition of gravel for spawning.

 As well as the huge ecological benefits, the rejuvenation of the area will provide aesthetic benefits and interesting leisure walks for the community.
 Planting is planned around the wetland pools as well as wildflower seeding, with a nearby wildflower meadow set to establish by next spring.

 *Biodiversity Action Plan (BAP) species are species identified as the most

 threatened and therefore having the highest need for conservation action under the UK Biodiversity Action Plan (UK BAP).
 To learn more about BAP species and the UK BAP visit https://jncc.gov.uk/our-work/uk-bap-priority-species/